 CLAUSES INCORPORATED BY FULL TEXT

-52.216-7 ALLOWABLE COST AND PAYMENT (JUN 2013)
+52.216-7 ALT II ALLOWABLE COST AND PAYMENT (JUN 2013)

 Invoicing.

-The Government will make payments to the Contractor when requested as work progresses, but (except for small business concerns) not more often than once every 2 weeks, in amounts determined to be allowable by the Contracting Officer in accordance with Federal Acquisition Regulation (FAR) subpart 31. in effect on the date of this contract and the terms of this contract.
+The Government will make payments to the Contractor when requested as work progresses, but (except for small business concerns) not more often than once every 2 weeks, in amounts determined to be allowable by the Contracting Officer in accordance with Federal Acquisition Regulation (FAR) subpart 31.3 in effect on the date of this contract and the terms of this contract.
 The Contractor may submit to an authorized representative of the Contracting Officer, in such form and reasonable detail as the representative may require, an invoice or voucher supported by a statement of the claimed allowable cost for performing this contract.